-Working in the movie industry brings it's own language.
+Working in the movie industry brings its own language.
 At Fueled Creative we run around like a family, but we also work really hard.
-Part of being in this family and working in the movie industry involves knowing the language.
+Part of being in this family and working in the movie industry involves knowing the terminologies.
 Like most companies Fueled has their own inside terms and custom nomenclature.
 Here is a little look behind the curtain at our common language.

 Corporate Cool: Raising the bar on the perception of mono tone dull corporate video by adding in depth sight, professional sound, visual effects, and emotion

 Fueled Creative: You provide the spark, we provide the fuel to move your ideas and business position forward

 Documentary for Nonprofits: Usually a narrative story telling style that allows viewers to become deeply familiar with an organizations commitment and goals.